You are here:

-You must record the information listed in the section 'Article 30 record of processing activities' section of the above spreadsheet to comply with the General Data Protection Regulation (GDPR).
+You must record the information listed in the section 'Article 30 record of processing activities' section of the above spreadsheet to comply with the UK General Data Protection Regulation (UK GDPR).

 The information listed in the rest of the columns is useful and helps support good practice, but is not necessary to comply with requirements.

 The processing activities you must record depends on the size of your trust

 If you have fewer than 250 employees, you must document processing activities that:

 - Are likely to result in a risk to the rights and freedoms of individuals